directus-labs/guest-authoring/next-auth-with-directus/index.md

 - Gets the input values from the form and sends a `fetch` request to `/api/auth/register` to register a new user.
 - If the request is successful, it should redirect the user to the login page or throw an error if the request failed

-Next, add the following content to the `page.tsx` to render `form.tsx` :
+Next, add the following content to the _page.tsx_ to render the registration form:

+`app/register/app.tsx`

 ```tsx
 import { getServerSession } from 'next-auth';